DBTDerpbox/Color-Changer/README.md

 * AFK Collision: When the user goes AFK, they can be pushed by other players or entities

+* AFK Notification: When the user goes AFK, notify them that they are now AFK in chat

 ### Notices

 Color Changer should not be used on any server that utilizes teams!